Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Methods

 \subsection{Joint Model for Integration and Prediction}

-Our goal in using HIP (Heterogeneity in Integration and Prediction) is to estimate the following parameters: data-specific components $\bm B^{d,s}$ ($\bm G^d$, the common variables, and $\bm \Xi^{d,s}$, the subgroup-specific variables), the shared latent scores for each subgroup ($\bm Z^s$), and the regression estimates ($\bm \Theta$).
-To obtain these estimates, we solve the following optimization:
+Typical integration and prediction methods follow two steps.
+First, the subgroup-specific scores $\bm Z^s$ and view and subgroup-specific loadings $\bm B^{d,s}$ (hence common and subgroup-specific variables, $\bm G^d$ and $\bm \Xi^{d,s}$) are learned.
+Second, the learned $\bm Z^s$ are associated with the outcome in a regression model.
+Since these steps are independent, the common and subgroup-specific variables identified may not be meaningfully connected to the clinical outcome.
+To overcome this limitation, we use the outcome to guide the selection of the common and subgroup-specific variables in a joint model.
+Thus, we use HIP to estimate the following: view and subgroup-specific loadings $\bm B^{d,s}$ ($\bm G^d$, the common variables, and $\bm \Xi^{d,s}$, the subgroup-specific variables), the subgroup-specific scores shared across views ($\bm Z^s$), and the regression estimates ($\bm \Theta$, $\beta_0$).
+To obtain these estimates, we combine the outcome loss function, the multi-view loss function, and the regularization penalty to minimize the following overall loss function:

-Although the hierarchical penalty has been used before, our paper is among the first to use this penalty in joint association and prediction studies for data from multiple views to account for common and subgroup-specific variation and to extract subgroup-specific omics and/or clinical variables.
+Although versions of the hierarchical penalty have been used before, our paper is among the first to use this penalty in joint association and prediction studies for data from multiple views to account for common and subgroup-specific variation and to extract subgroup-specific features and/or clinical variables.
 In Section \ref{sec:alg}, we describe our algorithm for obtaining these estimates.